Bedeau History, Family Crest & Coats of Arms

 Isaac Bedard, born in 1616, was a carpenter that travelled from France to Canada on 1st May 1662 along with his wife, Marie (née Girard).
 Together they had three children, two of which were sons, Louis and Jacques, that carried on the family name of Bedard.
 Isaac died in Charlesbourg, Quebec and was buried on 15th January 1689.

 Early History of the Bedeau family

-Another 175 words (12 lines of text) covering the years 1666, 1804, 1810, 1847, and 1863 are included under the topic Early Bedeau History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bedeau research.
+Another 35 words (2 lines of text) covering the years 1666, 1804, 1810, 1847, and 1863 are included under the topic Early Bedeau History in all our PDF Extended History products and printed products wherever possible.

 Bedeau Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Bedeau is distinguished by a number of regional variations.
 The many spelling variations of the name include Bédel, Bedel, Bedeau, Bedaux, Bedaud, Bédard, Bedard, Bédat, Bedat, Bédarieux, Bédarrieux, Bédarride, Bédarridat, Dubédel, Dubedel, Dubedeau, Dubedaux, Dubedaud, Dubedat and many more.

 Early Notables of the Bedeau family (pre 1700)